think-divergent/pookie-bot/README.md

 All versions released, including patch fixes for prior versions, are published under the Server Side Public License (SSPL) v1 used by Mongo DB and Elastic Search.
 See LICENCE files for details.

+# Discord
+Start from scratch?
+Use the server template: `https://discord.new/jae3dQvg2Vxz`

 # Invite Pookie to Your Server
 # https://discord.com/oauth2/authorize?client_id=795343874049703986&scope=bot%20applications.commands&permissions=8
 https://discord.com/api/oauth2/authorize?client_id=795343874049703986&permissions=1506209426679&scope=bot%20applications.commands